zemanjirka/MS2_KREPSKO_Memory_game/README.md

 ### User stories:
 - the user should open the page and see a "welcome screen" informing briefly about Krepsko theatre group and its anniversary and describing the game goal - to match all 15 pairs
+- because it is a memory game, it is important to be diplayed/playd on wider screens - so if user open the page on smaller (narrower) screen, user should see a message to open the page on wider (computer) screen
 - the user should see the actual date
 - the user should see a sign inviting him to enter his name - if he does so, he will be "personally greeted" before the game
 - the user should see a button (Let's do some KREPSKO stuff) that starts the game when clicked